 You may also experience lower monthly maintenance if your small building is a self-managed co-op or condo in which there is not a management company and hence lower expenses.

 A small building may also mean fewer restrictions, including house rules that govern everyday behavior.
-In the event of a rule change or a major renovation, this likely will get done quicker in a small one due to the lack of bureaucracy.
-If you appreciate this type of living, which extends to seeing your neighbors more regularly, a smaller construction will appeal to you.
+In the event of a rule change or a significant renovation, this likely will get done quicker in a small one due to the lack of bureaucracy.
+If you appreciate this type of living, which extends to seeing your neighbors more regularly, a minor construction will appeal to you.

 A bank may approve your mortgage quicker in a larger, well-established building that it knows since your lender approves both you and the building.